-There's a website that'll send your friends and family free personalised online video messages from Santa (lasting around four minutes) - incredibly cute for kids and hilarious for adult recipients!
+There's a website (going live late November, exact date TBC) that'll send your friends and family free personalised online video messages from Santa (lasting around four minutes) - incredibly cute for kids and hilarious for adult recipients!

 Just follow this simple step-by-step process.
 To make it even more fun, upload a photo of the person you're sending it to.
 You'll need the digital photo handy when you do it.